ed-curran/TrustBox/packages/trustbench/README.md

 Unfortunately this behavour is super janky right now, so if something isn't building probably its likely that deleting the environment-lock file will help.
 If you delete the environment-lock you MUST also delete the
 `{environmentName}.sqlite` file.
 Otherwise, the build will likely fail (I should probably fix this)

 ### The Key Management Database

 With the current veramo setup, keys for generated DIDs are stored in an sqlite database managed by veramo and dumped in whatever directory you ran `build` from.
 The db file looks like `{environmentName}.sqlite`

+### Kms Secret Key
+A kms secret key must be set to encrypt the keys (as above) with.
+This can be included in the environment file directly which is fine for things like dev.
+Or it can set using the environment variable `TRUSTBENCH_KMS_SECRET_KEY`.
+The environment variable will take precedence if both are present.

 ### Usage
 Currently, trust bench exports a single function: